U.S. downgrades Mexico air safety rating, offers assistance | Business

 U.S. downgrades Mexico air safety rating, offers assistance

 That rating, according to the FAA, means Mexico lacks "necessary requirements to oversee the country's air carriers in accordance with minimum international safety standards, or the civil aviation authority is lacking in one or more areas such as technical expertise, trained personnel, record keeping, inspection procedures or resolution of safety concerns."
-The FAA action sent shares in Mexican airlines down.
+Shares in Mexican airline Aeromexico fell nearly 10% on Tuesday afternoon after the downgrade.

 The United States on Tuesday downgraded Mexico's aviation safety rating, an action that bars Mexican carriers from adding new U.S. flights and limits the ability of airlines to carry out marketing agreements with one another.
 The U.S. Federal Aviation Administration, in announcing the action, said it is "fully committed to helping the Mexican aviation authority improve its safety oversight system to a level that meets" international standards.
 The agency also said it is "ready to provide expertise and resources" to resolve issues raised in the safety assessment process.